niplav/site/notes.md

 * Applications that create visible new folders (or very large folders) in my home directory
 	* Examples include snap, DogeCoin, julia
 * Sinks are weirdly badly designed: Why is the end of the faucet so close to the back end of the sink?
 Why is it so close to the bottom of the sink?
 I don't see a good reason why the water shouldn't be directed to the middle of the sink, and the faucet be high up (for ample space for hands).<!--TODO: maybe images here-->
 * Microwaves and refridgerators have a great deal of controls that I believe ~all people don't use (the only control I use on a microwave is setting the duration, but I could see a reason for the energy dial; refridgerators need at most one dial (for setting the temperature).
 Why do they persist?
 Do consumers really (and erroneously) factor the presence of many dials into their purchase decision?
-Are companies simply falling prey to feature creep, and the cost of those features isn't large enough to make a difference?<!--TODO: link feature creep-->
+Are companies simply falling prey to [feature creep](https://en.wikipedia.org/wiki/Feature_creep), and the cost of those features isn't large enough to make a difference?
 * Browsers splitting words at a newline on an ﬀ or ﬅ ligature:

 ![Text: "paranoia is a profession.
 And so LeAIthan represents the most advanced ef[line split on ligature here]fort yet in AI alignment, using *factored* cognition—splitting up into a"](./img/pet_peeves/ff_split.png "Image of text: “paranoia is a profession.
 And so LeAIthan represents the most advanced ef[line split on ligature here]fort yet in AI alignment, using *factored* cognition—splitting up into a”")